flare-labs-ltd/fasset-bots/README.md

 - A healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent's vault collateral for f-asset, while keeping the price aligned with the flare price oracle.
 Note that Flare uses v2-uniswap inspired dex called [Blaze Swap](https://blazeswap.xyz/).
 - Vault collateral's flash loan accessibility.
 This is meant to be solved soon by making agent's vault collateral flash-loanable.

+For more info on how to configure and maintain such ecosystem state, check [this](#ecosystem-configuration-and-manipulation) section.

 ## How it works

 Every agent in the f-asset system holds two types of collateral - vault and pool.
 Vault collateral is usually a stablecoin, and pool collateral is always the wrapped native token.
 The implemented arbitrage strategy using a liquidated agent follows the steps below: